Elmhurst station (Illinois): Station History

 The second and current station is much smaller than its predecessor, with elements of mid-century modern in design.
 The station saw minor improvements throughout the 1970s and 1980s, such as the addition of bike racks, newspaper boxes, and platform warning stripes.
 Most improvements were made after the Chicago Regional Transportation Authority, later known as Metra, took over C&NW's commuter operations in 1974.
 In 1987, the north and south platforms were extended and warning stripes were painted red.
 In early 1989, the station underwent major rehabilitation during Elmhurst's downtown redevelopment effort.
 The city was given a full grant from Metra with the goal to turn the station into an attractive people area.
 Upgrades included a new roof, extended platforms, a pedestrian underpass, heat lamps, and passenger information systems.
 To accompany the upgraded station, two parking garages were built for additional parking, despite early criticism.

 In 2016, the City of Elmhurst began conceptualizing ideas to update the nearly 60 year old station.
-Unlike the previous two stations, the concept proposes relocating the station.
-Concept art for the station shows some resemblance to the original 1894 station.
+The new station was to include a new pedestrian tunnel under the tracks to allow riders to access both platforms in the event that grade crossings are blocked by trains.
+However, the project's status remained uncertain as of late 2025.